-The National Planning Policy Framework requires that the Objectively Assessed Need (OAN)need for homes within defined Housing Market Areas (HMAs) in terms of quantity, size, type and tenure with an area is addressed by planning authorities when preparing Local Plans, unless the consequences of doing so would result in unsustainable development.
+The National Planning Policy Framework requires that the need for homes in terms of quantity, size, type and tenure within an area is addressed by planning authorities when preparing Local Plans, unless the consequences of doing so would result in unsustainable development.
 Where planning authorities conclude that it is not desirable to address identified needs within an individual authority area they should reach agreement with others to ensure that needs are met.
-Working with others, Local Authorities should determine their OAN over an identified period and plan to ensure that this is addressed.